 A P/E ratio of 40 could be considered high.
 This might indicate that the market expects significant future earnings growth from the company.
 Investors may be willing to pay a premium for the stock, anticipating that the company will continue to perform well and increase its profits over time.
 However, a high P/E ratio also comes with risks, as it might mean the industry is in a bubble waiting to burst, such as the dot-com bubble of the early 2000s.

-At the time of writing, the darling of the stock market, Nvidia, had a massive P/E ratio of 60!
-Be aware that the P/E ratio should be considered alongside other financial metrics and within the context of industry norms, as different sectors have varying average P/E ratios.
+At the time of writing, the darling of the stock market, Nvidia, had reached a peak P/E ratio of 100 (which has since returned to roughly half of that)!
+Consider the P/E ratio alongside other financial metrics and industry norms, as sectors have varying average P/E ratios.

 Price/Earnings Growth (PEG) Ratio